 - TELECOMMUNICATIONS TOWER

-- A guyed, monopole or self-supporting tower, constructed as a freestanding structure or in association with a building, other permanent structure or equipment, containing one or more antennas intended for transmitting or receiving television, am/fm radio, digital, paging, personal communication services, microwave, cellular, telephone or similar forms of electronic communication.
+- A guyed, monopole or self-supporting tower, constructed as a freestanding structure or in association with a building, other permanent structure or equipment, containing one or more antennas intended for transmitting or receiving television, AM/FM radio, digital, paging, personal communication services, microwave, cellular, telephone or similar forms of electronic communication other than a small wireless facility.

 - An application submitted to the Village of Lancaster Code Enforcement Officer, which shall contain the following information in addition to any other information deemed relevant by the Board of Trustees of the Village of Lancaster: